 Outside check out the La Brea Tar Pits where tar is still bubbling, and the active fossil excavation sites to see what excavators have uncovered today.

-Make the most of your visit with the Excavator Tour.
-Get the behind-the-scenes story and see scientists working on recently excavated fossils, walk around the famous Lake Pit, and visit the live dig site where scientists discover new Ice Age specimens every day.
-Free with museum admission.
+Make the most of your visit with the Excavator Tour, where you can get a behind-the-scenes story and see scientists working on recently excavated fossils, walk around the famous Lake Pit, and visit the live dig site where scientists discover new Ice Age specimens every day.
+The Excavator Tour is free with museum admission.

-CAFAM hosts a changing display of vibrant exhibitions, family programs, film screening, artists talks, and is home to an award-winning museum shop.
-Dedicated to international folk art and contemporary craft.
+CAFAM hosts a changing display of vibrant exhibitions, family programs, film screening, artists talks.
+The museum is dedicated to domestic and international folk art and contemporary craft, and often includes work by undiscovered artists.
 CAFAM is directly across the street from La Brea Tar Pits.

 LACMA and La Brea Tar Pits are located inside of Hancock Park, which has a limited number of picnic benches next to Page Museum, as well as a few more park benches throughout.
 There is plenty of grass for kids to run around, and a grassy hill for them to play on and roll down.
 There are a few free exhibits to view, most notably LACMA's Lake Pit Walk exhibition featuring the world-famous model of a Columbian mammoth trapped in the tar lake, while her mate and offspring watch helplessly from the shore.
 On the opposite end of the lake there is a life-sized model of an American mastodon.
 This exhibit is in the public area of Hancock Park, so you don't need to go inside the museum to walk around it or take photos.
 There are open tar pits within Hancock Park.
 Most are surrounded by gates but you do need to keep a look out so you don't step in tar.